yuzai-code/public_astro/README.md

 * If `/api/filetree/createDailyNote` is called to create a daily note, the attribute will be automatically added to the document, and developers do not need to handle it separately
 * If a document is created manually by developer's code (e.g., using the `createDocWithMd` API to create a daily note), please manually add this attribute to the document
+## Moments & Albums storage and editing

+- **Storage location** – moments are saved under `src/content/moments` (or your configured path) and albums under `src/content/albums`.
+Each publish writes a JSON file per entry in your GitHub repo.
+- **Publish dashboard** – open **📈 Publish Statistics** to inspect all posts, moments, and albums.
+The new Moments/Albums tabs display the resolved repository path, latest publish time, and metadata preview.
+- **Edit existing entries** – click **Edit** on a moment or album card in the dashboard to reopen the dialog with the stored JSON, adjust the fields, and publish again without reopening the original document.
+- **Add new items** – the dashboard also exposes "New Moment" and "New Album" shortcuts so you can keep publishing while immediately verifying where each JSON lives.